All Episodes

 Their own rules as to how things must proceed.

-When you submit this, you'll you'll find out.
+When you submit this, you'll find out.

-On there will be the name of the the judge and the name of the court in an exactitude that you can use for a search.
+On there will be the name of the judge and the name of the court in an exactitude that you can use for a search.

 So go and search for the procedures, the rules of procedures that affect that court.

-There's word lengths because these bastards have to read this shit and they have to read each and every word.
+There's word links because these bastards have to read this shit.

-They can't skip over because each and every word, jurisdiction, the rule, the words rule, um uh the jurisdiction aspect of this, they have to have each and every word understood and everything, all that so procedure and and exactitude dominate the lives of judges, okay?
+They can't skip over because each and every word, jurisdiction, the words rule, the jurisdiction aspect of this, they have to have each and every word understood and everything.

 Then they must follow their own procedure and follow their own rules.

-So if, for instance, you find that the people that are um opposing you don't follow that judge's rules, file something right away and point it out, okay, because you can file addendums to any of the shit that they file uh in responses to them and always point out where they fuck up and following the rules.
+Because you can file addendums to any of the shit that they file in responses to them and always point out where they fuck up and following the rules.

 Even if you're not quite exactly sure, point out to the judge to go and look at this.

-Uh just because everything you generate must be responded to.
+Just because everything you generate must be responded to.

 It ties them up.